-Our current review of accident towing and storage fees is based on a benchmarking approach rather than on the values from the cost base, for the reasons outlined in appendix C. The benchmark fees are an approximation of the appropriate fees for accident towing and will not precisely reflect the efficient costs for all accident towing jobs for all operators.
+Our current review of accident towing and storage fees is based on a benchmarking approach rather than on the values from the cost base.
+The benchmark fees are an approximation of the appropriate fees for accident towing and will not precisely reflect the efficient costs for all accident towing jobs for all operators.
 Our view is that the current regulated fees should provide, on average, appropriate revenue for accident towing operators conducting accident towing work (including non-commercial tows).
-We will consider all cost data that stakeholders' provide in response to our draft report (including information on non-commercial tows).
-If we are confident that the data demonstrates material cost changes over time, we may use this information as a cross check on whether the fees justified by our benchmarking analysis are reasonable.
+As we have not received feedback from stakeholders' on whether the cost of non-commercial tows has changed since our last review, we have relied on our benchmarking result that regulated accident towing fees are appropriate.